SDKishor/fruit-vendor-clientside/README.md

 - I also use some of the icon from the fontawsome liabrary.

--I also use matarial ui table
+- I also use matarial ui table show data in inventory.